-Can’t wait for Bridgerton season 3 already?
-If you’re left with a Bridgerton-shaped void in your life after binge-watching the show’s achingly beautiful second season, our list of the best upcoming period dramas to watch in 2022 is perfect for you.
+If you’re left with a Bridgerton-shaped void in your life after binge-watching the show’s achingly beautiful second season, our list of the best upcoming period dramas to watch this year is perfect for you.

-Here are nine best period dramas to watch in 2022
+Here are nine period dramas to watch in 2022

 Release date: 15 July